VikYurkin/ProjectLibUpdateWihBoot/README.md

 Catalog of library

-This web apps is as ProjectLib, but implemented on Spring Boot.
+This web apps is as ProjectLibUpdate, but implemented on Spring Boot.